 WordPress Security Issues Plugins Do Not Protect You Against

-The security of your WordPress blogs and websites should not solely rely on WordPress security plugins, but on much more.
+The security of your WordPress blogs and websites should not solely rely on WordPress security plugins but on much more.
 As we have just seen these plugins can have security issues and if you rely solely on them one day you might get caught up with your back against the wall.
-But apart from vulnerabilities in plugins there are several other issues that can jeopardize the security of your WordPress blogs and websites, and such issues can only be addressed by other WordPress plugins, automated security services, WordPress security professionals and yourself.
+But apart from vulnerabilities in plugins, there are several other issues that can jeopardize the security of your WordPress blogs and websites, and such issues can only be addressed by other WordPress plugins, automated security services, WordPress security professionals, and yourself.

 Are Your Custom WordPress Themes, Plugins and Customizations Secure?

 Do you have a custom WordPress theme, plugins or other code snippets?
-Do you have some sort of integration between WordPress and an in-house web application or web service?
-If yes, do you know if any of these web components are vulnerable to malicious hacker attacks, of if they are vulnerable to a specific vulnerability?
+Do you have some integration between WordPress and an in-house web application or web service?
+If yes, do you know if any of these web components are vulnerable to malicious hacker attacks, or if they are vulnerable to a specific vulnerability?
 If they are vulnerable and an attacker exploits them the chances of your WordPress security plugin blocking such attacks are extremely low because most of them protect your WordPress from known WordPress attacks.

-On the other hand WordPress security professionals can audit the code of these web components and customizations to identify any security flaws and vulnerabilities they might be vulnerable to.
+On the other hand, WordPress security professionals can audit the code of these web components and customizations to identify any security flaws and vulnerabilities they might be vulnerable to.
 They can also work together with your developers and contractors to help them address any potential security flaws, thus ensuring all your customizations are built securely.
 Apart from security source code audits WordPress security experts can also do generic WordPress security audits to ensure that your WordPress installation is hardened and that every component you are using is secure and reliable.